algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

 ### First Create an Algorithm
 1. Click the **"Plus"** icon at the top right of the navbar
 2. Let's go through the form together to create our algorithm
-3. Click on the purple "Create Algorithm".
+3. Click on the purple "Create Algorithm"
+4. Give it a name, pick "Python 3", and be sure to select "Standard Execution Env" (all other settings are optional)

 Now that you have created your algorithm, you'll get a modal with information about using the CLI and Git.
 Every algorithm has a Git repo behind it so you can experiment with different I/O in development mode by calling the hash version.